Wenatchee AppleSox: Kid's choir

 AppleSox games feature a special seventh-inning stretch.
 Local kids are invited out to the field with the team's mascot, "Coyote", to sing "Take Me Out to the Ballgame".

 Strikeout socks

 The AppleSox hang embroidered socks from a clothesline on the press box, each time their pitcher strikes out an opposing batter.
 After five strikeouts by AppleSox pitching the team's guest services workers toss socks to fans in the seating area.

 Race the Coyote

-Long-time AppleSox mascot Coyote rounds the bases each night in a race against an AppleSox youngster.
-He still hasn't beaten any kids in the daily race, but has accumulated a few wins on various "Mascot" nights over the years, when he races other local mascots instead of children.
+Long-time AppleSox mascot, Coyote rounds the bases in a race against a fan, normally a child.
+It is tradition that he loses against the children; however, he has accumulated a few wins on "Mascot" nights when he races other local mascots instead of children.

 Ketchup and Mustard Race

 During the fifth inning of each home game everyone's two favorite condiments race each other from the left field foul pole to the right field foul pole.